Maintenance allowance

 To whom?

-An application for maintenance allowance on behalf of an underage child is filed by the child’s legal representative.
-A legal representative may be the child’s parent or guardian, including a legal person.
-An adult child can file their application themselves.
+• For a minor child, the application for maintenance allowance is submitted by their legal representative.
+The legal representative can be the child’s parent or guardian, including a legal entity.

 How much?